gadfly16/geronimo/docs/nerd.md

 # The Nerd Architecture

 ## Introduction
-Nerd impements a performant, reliable and persistent *tree* of concurrently running *nodes*, that communicate with eachother through message passing.
+Nerd impements a performant, reliable and persistent *tree* of concurrently running *nodes*, that communicate with each other through message passing.

 ### Performance
 Nerd is fast enough to build useful applications on a RPI3B+.